Fort Lauderdale Rideshare Accident Lawyer for Uber & Lyft Accidents

 - Contact a lawyer – if you are injured, a car accident lawyer that handles ridesharing claims can locate insurance coverage and help recover the maximum value of your claim.

-What do I do if I am injured while riding in an Uber or Lyft vehicle?
+What do I do after an Uber or Lyft accident in Fort Lauderdale?

 According to Florida Law, all Lyft and Uber drivers must carry bodily injury insurance coverage.
 Bodily injury coverage is the type insurance coverage that will all you to recover for your injuries, lost wages, and pain and suffering.
 If you are injured while riding in an Uber or Lyft vehicle, take these steps as soon as possible: